University of Rochester Overview

 University of Rochester Rankings

-University of Rochester is ranked #180 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
-This puts it in the top 10% of all schools in the nation.
-It is also ranked #22 out of 149 schools in New York.
+According to our 2022 analysis, University of Rochester is ranked #113 out of 2,587 schools in the nation that were analyzed for overall quality.
+This lands it a coveted spot in the top 5% of all colleges and universities in the country.
+It is also ranked #11 out of 160 schools in New York.

 These rankings may look different from those published by other outlets, because we use an outcomes-based approach rather than a subjective one.
 We get our data from a number of places, including the Integrated Postsecondary Education Data System (IPEDS) and the College Scorecard.
 For more information, check out our rankings and methodology page.